-There are 21 federally recognized Indian tribes in Arizona.
-Each has its own set of Tribal Laws.
+There are 21 federally recognized Indian Tribes in Arizona.
+Each has its own set of Tribal Laws and Tribal Court System.

-In some cases, Tribal Law was based on the statutes that most state law is based on.
-But in other cases, Tribal Law is based on the traditions of the particular tribe.
+In some cases, Tribal Law was based on the same statutes that most state law is based on.
+But in other cases, Tribal Law is based on the traditions of the particular tribe making it very different.

 Arizona’s 21 Indian Reservations each have their own Tribal Court System.
 The larger tribes have very structured and formal systems, while the smallest tribes may only have an informal and even part time Tribal Court System.

-American Indian tribes have Tribal Sovereignty, which simply means they have sovereign immunity to lawsuits similar to other government entities.
-In some ways, tribal sovereignty goes beyond the sovereign immunity extended to other government units, like the states.
+American Indian tribes have Tribal Sovereignty, which simply means they have sovereign immunity to lawsuits similar to many other government entities.
+In some ways, tribal sovereignty goes beyond the sovereign immunity extended to other government units, like states or cities.

 This might make a tribal government seem more like a foreign government, but in reality court cases have chipped away at total sovereignty.